estherkim99/pandam/content/posts/2020-02-15-free-contraception-en.md

-+++
+---
-author = "PanDam"
+author : "PanDam"
-date = "2020-02-15"
+date : "2020-02-15"
-title = "Free contraception lawsuit: the pill is a women’s right, that’s why we sue Dutch State" linktitle = "Free contraception lawsuit: the pill is a women’s right, that’s why we sue Dutch State" categories = ["English"] tags = [
+title : "Free contraception lawsuit: the pill is a women’s right, that’s why we sue the Dutch government" linkTitle : "Free contraception lawsuit: the pill is a women’s right, that’s why we sue the Dutch government" language : "English" tags : [
 ]
-mainImage = "/img/posts/2020/2020-02-15-free-contraception.jpg"
+mainImage : "/static/media/2020-02-15-free-contraception.jpg"
-+++
+---
 Pic credit: Robin Butter

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In 1972 -following an intense campaign from the Dutch feminist group Dolle Mina- the Netherlands declared contraception free for all.
 Yesterday, on Valentine, “the day of love”, Dutch women are experiencing a déjà vu: feminist legal firm Bureau Clara Wichmann and NGO De Goede Zaak handed over a subpoena **demanding free contraception for all to the high council in Amsterdam.**